Sex Offender Community Notification

 WHAT IS “COMMUNITY NOTIFICATION?”

-· Community notification refers to laws that require local law enforcement to publically disclose relevant information about certain convicted sex offenders upon their release from prison, work release, or another secure facility.
+· Community notification refers to laws that require local law enforcement to publicly disclose relevant information about certain convicted sex offenders upon their release from prison, work release, or another secure facility.
 Such information may include the sex offender addresses, past crimes, description of offenses for which they have been convicted, physical descriptions and/or photographs, and conditions of release.

 · Community notification laws are different from sex offender registration laws, which simply require convicted sex offenders in communities to notify police of where they are living.